-UIAA UPDATE: COVID-19 STATEMENT
+UIAA STATEMENT ON COVID-19

 The President and the Executive team of the UIAA – International Climbing and Mountaineering Federation – wish to express their sincere sympathy with all of its member federations who in various degrees are affected by the Covid-19 pandemic.
 The UIAA encourages all member federations to...